-Maintenance of Allocations
+Maintenance of allocations

-Even if no employer withdrawal had occurred, the method requires determination annually of the value of the Plan's unfunded vested liability, any reallocable uncollectible withdrawal liability amounts and remaining balances of the Affected Benefits pools.
-It is also necessary for the Plan to be in a position to allocate liability to any particular employer based on its contribution history.
-These procedures and records are necessary in order to be able to determine an assessment should withdrawal occur and also to respond, as required by law, to an inquiry from a participating employer as to the amount of its potential liability.
+Even if no employer withdrawal had occurred, an annual determination of the Plan's unfunded vested liability, and of any reallocable uncollectible withdrawal liability amounts, is required.
+The Plan must be in a position to allocate liability to any particular employer based on its contribution history.
+These procedures and records are necessary in order to be able to determine an assessment should withdrawal occur and also to respond to an inquiry from a participating employer as to the amount of its potential liability.

-Partial Withdrawal
+Partial withdrawal

 The withdrawal may also be partial.
 A "partial withdrawal" occurs if there is a 70% decline in the number of contribution base units or there is a partial cessation of the employer's obligation to contribute.
-A 70% decline occurs if the contribution base units in the Plan Year and the preceding two Plan Years (the testing period) are less than 30% of contribution base units for the high base year.
-The "high base year" is the average of the base units in the two Plan Years in which the base units were the highest within the five Plan Years preceding the testing period.
+A 70% decline occurs if the contribution base units in the plan year and the preceding two plan years (the testing period) are less than 30% of contribution base units for the high base year.
+The "high base year" is the average of the base units in the two plan years in which the base units were the highest within the five plan years preceding the testing period.
 A partial withdrawal may also occur if an employer ceases to have an obligation to contribute under one or more, but not all of its collective bargaining agreements, and continues work in the jurisdiction, or if the employer permanently ceases to be obligated to contribute for work performed at one or more, but not all, of the facilities covered but continues the work at that facility.